 We believe that our ability to expand our customer base is an indicator of our market penetration, the growth of our business and future revenue.
 We define a customer as an entity with an active contract as of the measurement date.
 Organizations with multiple divisions, segments or subsidiaries may be counted as multiple customers.
-For 2022 and 2023, none of our customers accounted for more than 5% of our total revenue.
+For 2022 and 2023 and the three months ended March 31, 2024, none of our customers accounted for more than 5% of our total revenue.